exercism/website-copy/automated-comments/scala/general/no_return_type.md

-A return type should be specified for all public members.
-Including the return type allows the compiler to validate that the expected return type.
-And, ensures that changing Scala type inference maintains binary compatibility.
+Specify a `return` type for all public members.
+Including the return type allows the compiler to validate the expected `return` type.
+It also ensures that changing Scala type inference maintains binary compatibility.